School Garden Q&A

 What does a High School instructor need to get started with EarthBox Instructional School Gardens?

 The High School STEM-based Lab Garden is a high school instructor’s dream.
 The 12 inquiry-based labs place the responsibility of set up and analysis in the hands of the student.
 The kit includes three Ready to Grow Kits.
 You may want to purchase nine more Ready to Grow Kits classroom for a class of 24 to work in groups of 8.
 Then, when the weather is right, plant out the 12 Ready to Grow Kits in a garden using the Youth Garden Guide to support instruction.

 How can an instructor effectively and efficiently connect standards-based instruction with activities from the Youth Garden Guide?

-Sign up for the Education Newsletter to receive instructional plans that help teachers to effectively integrate classroom and garden instruction utilizing the correlated standards-based instruction and the Youth Garden Guide.
-You can find some instructional plan links on the Curricula and Guides pages of our website beneath the description of each curriculum and guide.
+You can find some instructional plan links HERE, or on the Curricula and Guides pages of our website beneath the description of each curriculum and guide.

 What light conditions are required to use EarthBox Education in the classroom?